Antelope Park Sub-Basin Water Quality Project

 - The property owner must submit an application and schedule a site visit before any work is started.

 - Upon completion of the project, the owner will pay all expenses and then assemble receipts for reimbursable items.

-- The property owner maintains the project.
+- The property owner maintains the project

 A garden of native shrubs, perennials, and flowers planted in a small depression, which is generally formed on a natural slope.
 It is designed to temporarily hold and soak in rain water runoff.
 It is dry most of the time and typically holds water during and following a rain event.

-Parking lot runoff to storm drain inlets can be redirected to flow to rain gardens or other vegetated surfaces.
+Driveway and parking lot runoff to storm drain inlets can be redirected to flow to rain gardens or other vegetated surfaces.
 This will treat and reduce runoff from the site improving water quality.

 Reseeding lawn turf to low-growing grasses that provides deep fibrous root system that will help build and maintain soil quality.
 They are hardy and will stay greener with less maintenance.

 During a heavy rain storm, each downspout discharges a significant amount of water.
 Some downspouts send rainwater down driveways, sidewalks, and underground pipes that lead to storm drains.
 Redirecting the downspout and allowing the rain water to flow across the lawn or into a garden provides more opportunity for rainwater to soak into the soil.